mpi/lodash-is-awesome/README.md

   items: forAll(complete)
 });
 ```
-We have also created an alias `forAll` for `_.map` function as it will be improve readability.
+We have also created an alias `forAll` for `_.map` function as it will improve readability.

 ## 3. Clear all completed items

-Now we jump to requirement number 6 as is it pretty similar to
+Removing completed items is very similar to previous listing.
+We have used `_.matches()` function to filter completed items.

 ```javascript
 var isCompleted = _.matches({